christianromney/quiz-compile/README.md

     $ lein do clean, run [voice] [question bank]

+Each question from the question bank will be compiled to an MP3 file in a subfolder corresponding to the correct answer under the `target` directory.

 ## Options

 * `[voice]` - the name of an installed Voice Over voice (defaults to Serena)